Dental Filling Replacements & Restoring broken teeth 2022

-The answer is simply the same filling type or different materials, or a different type of restoration that isn't a filling.Filling types:
+The answer is simply the same type of filling with the same or different materials; or a even a different type of restoration that isn't a filling, if getting big or complex.

 1. Amalgam - this contains Mercury, Silver, Copper, Nickel and Zinc usually, mixed (amalgamated) together to make an alloy.
 Amalgam has been around for over 100 years, though it's formulation hasn't changed much Current scientific evidence (01/01/01) suggests that although it contains Mercury (a known poison), once mixed it does not harm health noticeably.
 Many people prefer not to have Amalgam fillings put back in their mouths, even if they do last an awful long time.
 Despite the current evidence, more and more patients are requesting non-mercury-containing restorations.